smimram/ocaml-hotcrp/README.md

 ocaml-hotcrp
 ============

-A simple library to use the [HotCRP API](https://hotcrp.com/devel/api/).
+[HotCRP](https://hotcrp.com/) is an open-source online platform for managing reviews for conferences.
+This library allows to use its [API](https://hotcrp.com/devel/api/) in order to automate part the processing of reviews.